Retailer results so far show people are going out, spending - The Boston Globe

 Advertisement

+At Home Depot, sales hit $37.5 billion, up 32.7 percent from the same year, far better than analyst projections of $34.88 billion, according to Zacks.

-Sales at stores open at least a year, a critical indicator of a retailer’s health, jumped 31%.
-In the U.S., those sales rose 29.9%.
+Sales at stores open at least a year, a critical indicator of a retailer’s health, jumped 31 percent.
+In the US, those sales rose 29.9 percent.

 Home Depot’s profit nearly doubled, hitting $4.1 billion, or $3.86 per share.
 Wall Street expected $3.04 per share.